Thorbjørn Jagland

-Early and personal life
+Early life

 Thorbjørn Jagland was born on 5 November 1950 as Thorbjørn Johansen in Drammen and is the son of a welder, Helge Th.
 Jagland, and a cook, Ingrid Bjerknes.
 According to the Norwegian daily Dagbladet, his father had additional duties as a kind of "steward" for his community, so when "the postal service had letters" or envelopes without a complete address, the mailman delivered many of them to Jagland's home, "since that was where everything happened".
 Jagland graduated from secondary school in 1969.
 Along with his twin brother Helge, Thorbjørn Jagland briefly studied economics at the University of Oslo, but was at the same time involved in politics and did not finish his studies.
 Jagland and his parents changed their surname from Johansen, a common surname with working class connotations, to Jagland in 1957; the Jagland name was one of the proposed "new family names" which imitated traditional farm names in the book 2000 nye slektsnavn ("2,000 new family names") by Astrid Moss; the book aimed to help members of the working class with common surnames to find more unique names.

-He married journalist Hanne Grotjord in 1976.
-The couple has two sons, Anders (born 1978) and Henrik (born 1986).
-As Secretary General of the Council of Europe, Jagland resided in Strasbourg, France, but has since moved back to Norway.